-The aim of this page is to provide information relating to the Coronavirus and UODL's services
+The aim of this page is to provide information relating to the Unit for Distance Learning (UDL)

-Please note that this information only applies to students and staff of the Unit for Open Distance Learning (UODL)
+Please note that this information only applies to students and staff of the UDL

 In early January 2020, the World Health Organization (WHO) flagged the discovery of a virus, known as the Novel Coronavirus (COVID-19).
 It has been identified to be zoonotic, meaning it can spread from animals to humans.
 The virus is very contagious and spreads from one infected person to another, through coughing and sneezing, close personal contact, etc. The infected person presents cold-like symptoms and respiratory tract illnesses.
 Read more